dongwei1125/theme-dark/README.en.md

 ### How to persist themes, update themes responsive to the system?

 The theme `switch` in [The preview page](https://dongwei1125.github.io/theme-dark) has added common dark theme functions, such as browser caching to permanently save the user's frequently used theme status, dynamically switching theme styles according to operating system presets, and media query style transition.
-You can refer to the component [ThemeToggle](https://github.com/dongwei1125/theme-dark/tree/master/docs/components/ThemeToggle/dark).
+You can refer to the component [ThemeToggle](https://github.com/dongwei1125/theme-dark/tree/master/docs/components/ThemeToggle/dark) or [Sample](https://codepen.io/dongwei1125/pen/dyExzaP).

 ### Persistent loading for the first time in dark mode with white screen?